 - We continue to provide health care for our employees.
-This includes providing medical insurance and operating clinics staffed by qualified doctors and nurses. - In Guinea, we distributed more than 23,000 mosquito nets and arranged awareness sessions as our contribution towards the fight against malaria in the local region. - In the UAE, our medical team ran a blood donation programme in association with the Dubai Health Authority and SEHA in Abu Dhabi - In 2019, we also ran a series of awareness campaigns for employees and contractors covering emotional health, nutrition, prostate and breast cancer awareness.
+This includes providing medical insurance and operating clinics staffed by qualified doctors and nurses. - In Guinea, we distributed more than 23,000 mosquito nets and arranged awareness sessions as our contribution towards the fight against malaria in the local region.

+team ran a blood donation programme in association with the Dubai Health Authority and SEHA in Abu Dhabi • In 2019, we also ran a series of awareness campaigns for employees and contractors covering emotional health, nutrition, prostate and breast cancer awareness.